 For a one-of-a-kind cultural experience, take a trip to Piirissaar, a small island on Lake Peipus.
 A tiny Old Believer community inhabits the island year-round.
 The isolation has helped them maintain their culture and centuries-old traditions.

-Head on over to the Open Air Museum's Old Believer's farmhouse.
+In Tallinn you can head on over to the Open Air Museum's Old Believer's farmhouse.
 This well-preserved home from the village of Kallaste was relocated to the museum in 1991.